anubra266/choc-autocomplete/example/API.md

 onSelectOption - Will be called every time suggestion is selected via mouse or keyboard.
 It returns the selectedValue, theselectionMethod and a boolean specifying if the input is a new one; useFul when combined creatable mode.
-Return false to prevent selecting the option. suggestWhenEmpty -  If the suggestions shoud show when the input is Empty. - It is used when the input is focused. closeOnBlur - If true, the menu will close when the AutoComplete Component loses focus.

-closeOnselect - //TODO to be added when close on blur is working If true, the menu will close when an item is selected, by mouse or keyboard.
+Return false to prevent selecting the option. suggestWhenEmpty -  If the suggestions shoud show when the input is Empty. - It is used when the input is focused. closeOnBlur - If true, the menu will close when the AutoComplete Component loses focus. closeOnselect - If true, the menu will close when an item is selected, by mouse or keyboard.

 ## Item